juju-solutions/charmbox/README.md

 the container because it would overwrite `/home/ubuntu`.
 Thus, it is recommended that you mount the `trusty` or `precise` subdirectories.

+### Mounting CWD into charmbox for testing

+You can map the current working directory into charmbox for testing a single
+charm:

+    sudo docker run --rm -ti -v $(pwd):/home/ubuntu/trusty/{charm} jujusolutions/charmbox

 ## Building Charmbox from Source